 So, we used our technology to monitor Storm Alex through citizen’s eyes.
 Below are some insights into our findings.

 We captured messages of people sharing live footage of the rainfall resulting in devastating floods.
 An example is this video showing the severity of destruction in Roquebilliere, France.

 Similarly, citizens in Varese, Italy shared pictures of the 120km/h wind tearing down acres of forest.

-Another user shared location and footage of the storm hitting in the United Kingdom.
+Another user shared the location and footage of the storm hitting the United Kingdom.

 Other than live video and pictures, we collected information about the sentiment of people experiencing the catastrophe.
 The citizen below shares their devastation about the loss of cross-border connections due to lost roads because of the storm.